matthew-brett/rmdex/README.rst

     # This line does not.
     # Starting at the previous line, we resume normal service.
 This and
     # the next line of comments do not appear in the exercise.
+    #
+    # The following marker causes everything to the end of the cell/chunk
+    # to appear in both exercise and solution:
+    #<->
+    print('This line appears in the exercise and solution') print('as does this line')
     ```

 The template cell above results in the following in the exercise version::